codewithgaji/Skill-Vault-API/README.md

 - Practice real-world API design and testing.
 - Simulate a minimal version of a job-seeking platform where:
   - Users can **create and manage** their profiles.
-  - Employers can **view, update, or delete** user records based on relevance
+  - Employers can **view, update, or delete** user records based on relevance.

 ---